mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 The row will be updated with a value returned by the `processRowUpdate` callback.
 If the callback throws or returns a rejected promise, the row will not be updated.

+The demo below shows how to persist the pasted data in browser's `sessionStorage`.

 {{"demo": "ClipboardPastePersistence.js", "bg": "inline", "defaultCodeOpen": false}}